centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

 - **NavigationChecker**:
   - This component will log the user out if the user either idles for too long or their jwt token has expired
+  - This component should only be placed in the App.razor
   - <NavigationChecker />
     - Parameters:
       - Seconds: The number of seconds of allowed idle time before logging the user out (defaults to 1800 seconds or half an hour).
 Please allow at least 20 to 30 minutes of idle time